 Certificate III in Engineering – Fabrication Trade

-The Certificate III in Engineering – Fabrication Trade is an extensive course that provides the necessary welding skills and knowledge for employment as an Engineering Tradesperson – Fabrication in the metal industry.
-It covers the following:
+The Certificate III in Engineering – Fabrication Trade is a comprehensive qualification that equips aspiring welders with essential skills and knowledge required for employment as Engineering Tradespersons specializing in fabrication within Australia’s metal industry.
+It covers key competencies including:

 - Mechanical and thermal cutting